 Loyal, companionable and affectionate, the English Cocker Spaniel temperament is second to none; however Cockers can sometimes be a little sensitive and need gentle handling.
-Using positive training methods and lots of early socialization will help to boost his
+Using positive training methods and lots of early socialization will help to boost your pet's confidence so that he grows up to be a well-adjusted, happy Spaniel with

 They're gentle, loving, loyal, and companionable, and they adore being around the family.